markrebec/trailguide/README.md

 # config/experiments.rb

 experiment :simple_ab do |config|
-  config.summary = "This is a simple A/B test"
+  config.summary = "This is a simple A/B test" # optional

   variant :a
   variant :b
 end
 ```

+Start your experiment either via the admin UI or from a rails console with `TrailGuide.catalog.find(:simple_ab).start!` to enable enrollment.

 Then use it (in controller actions for this example):